Cournot competition: Conceptual framework

 Cournot formalized the notion of aggregated demand as the number of goods sold.
 Mathematically, it is represented as $D$ = $F(p)$, such that the demand for a commodity is a function of its price.
-In this model, the demand curve is normally decreasing function of price, and that the total value of the good sold is represented as $pF(p)$.
-The revenue function is positive in first derivative ($pF'(p) \geq 0$) and negative in the second derivative, $pF(p) \leq 0$, meaning that it is increasing towards some maximum.
-The condition for a maximum is that the derivative of $pF(p)$, i.e., $F(p)+pF'(p) = 0$.
+In this model, the demand curve is normally a decreasing function of price, and the total value of the goods sold (that is, the revenue) is represented as $pF(p)$.
+This revenue function has first derivative $F(p)+pF'(p)$ and second derivative $2F'(p) + pF(p)$; the second derivative can be assumed to be negative.
+If so, then a sufficient condition for a maximum is that the derivative of $pF(p)$, i.e., $F(p)+pF'(p) = 0$.

-The demand curve will usually be a decreasing function of price, and that the total value of the good sold is $pF(p)$.

 Under the theory, duopolist seeks independently to maximize profits.
 This restriction is necessary, to ensure firms do not coordinate.
 Without coordination, each firm attempts to optimize their individual profits by maximizing revenue.

 Suppose that there are two owners of mineral water springs, each able to produce unlimited quantities at zero marginal cost.
 Suppose that instead of selling water to the public they offer it to a middle man.
 Each proprietor notifies the middle man of the quantity he or she intends to produce.
 The middle man finds the market-clearing price, which is determined by the demand function $F$ and the aggregate supply.
 He or she sells the water at this price, passing the proceeds back to the proprietors.

 The consumer demand $D$ for mineral water at price $p$ is denoted by $F(p)$; the inverse of $F$ is written $f$ and the market-clearing price is given by $p=f(D)$, where $D=D_1+D_2$ and $D_i$ is the amount supplied by proprietor $i$.

-Each proprietor is assumed to know the amount being supplied by his or her rival, and to adjust his or her own supply in the light of it to maximize his or her profits.
+Each proprietor is assumed to know the amount being supplied by their rival, and to adjust their own supply in the light of it to maximize their profits.
 The position of equilibrium is one in which neither proprietor is inclined to adjust the quantity supplied.

 Finding the equilibrium

-In a Cournot game, the equilibrium occurs when all firm correctly assumes their rivals’ output, and thus chooses a level of output $Q$ that maximize their own profits.
+In a Cournot game, the equilibrium occurs when all firm correctly assumes their rivals' output, and thus chooses a level of output $Q$ that maximize their own profits.
 In equilibrium, there is no incentive for either firm to change away from this equilibrium output quantity.
 Note that there exists an subgame perfect equilibrium where firms collude on the monopoly outcome if $\delta$ is sufficiently large.